• Skip to primary navigation

 5 stars

-I’ve actually seen a Dutch Oven made with a recess on the lid for the coals, so you don’t have to flip it over.
+The Dutch Oven made with a recess on the lid for the coals are so cool.

 I’d only thought of using it for bread, though – lasagna is a great idea!
 Because you’re right – you need a hearty meal after a day hiking!